Skip to content

 Vasculitis:

-• Granulomatosis with polyangiitis (GPA): Episcleritis may be the initial symptom of GPA 3)4).
-There are reports of GPA being diagnosed after recurrent episcleritis, and episcleritis resolved with remission induction therapy using cyclophosphamide or rituximab 4)
+• Granulomatosis with polyangiitis (GPA): Episcleritis may be the initial symptom of GPA3)4).
+There are reports that recurrent episcleritis led to a diagnosis of GPA, and remission induction therapy with cyclophosphamide or rituximab also resolved the episcleritis4)

 • Polyarteritis nodosa, temporal arteritis

 Infections: Bacteria, mycobacteria, syphilis, Lyme disease, herpes virus, herpes zoster, etc. can be causes.
 Episcleritis associated with ophthalmic herpes zoster is thought to be an immune response to the pathogen rather than the infection itself.
-There is also a report of a case of subconjunctival parasitosis due to Dirofilaria repens being misdiagnosed as episcleritis 7).
+There is also a report of a subconjunctival parasitic infection caused by Dirofilaria repens being misdiagnosed as episcleritis7).

-Others: Gout, atopy, foreign body, chemical trauma, medications (topiramate, pamidronate), and reports as an initial symptom of COVID-19.
+Others: Gout, atopy, foreign bodies, chemical trauma, medications (topiramate, pamidronate), and reports as an initial symptom of COVID-19.

-• Sex: More common in adult women.
+• Sex: More common in women in adults.
 In particular, the diffuse type (simple) tends to occur in women around their 40s

 • Age: Commonly occurs between 20 and 50 years of age.
 Pediatric cases are relatively rare, but have been reported when underlying systemic inflammatory diseases such as Behçet’s disease are present

-• Coexisting eye diseases: Approximately 51% of patients have some concomitant eye disease, and an association with ocular surface diseases such as dry eye and blepharitis has been noted
+• Coexisting eye diseases: Approximately 51% of patients have some concurrent eye disease, and an association with ocular surface diseases such as dry eye and blepharitis has been noted

-• History of ophthalmic herpes zoster: Episcleritis may occur as an immune response after herpes zoster, and is understood to be inflammation mediated by immunological mechanisms rather than the infection itself
+• History of ophthalmic herpes zoster: Episcleritis may occur as an immune response after herpes zoster, understood as inflammation mediated by immunological mechanisms rather than the infection itself

-• History of collagen disease/vasculitis: In patients with a history of rheumatoid arthritis or vasculitis, assessment of systemic disease activity is directly linked to recurrence management
+• History of collagen disease or vasculitis: In patients with a history of rheumatoid arthritis or vasculitis, assessment of systemic disease activity is directly linked to recurrence management

 Q Can episcleritis be a sign of systemic disease?